RomanShtyk/books/chess/The_Amateurs_Mind.md

   playing against the backward pawn should strive to control the square directly in front of it (turning it into an immobile target), since this square cannot be defended by a pawn.
 One way to do this is to exchange all the pieces that defend this square.
 * POSITIVE —— A backward pawn acts as a guard to a more advanced pawn to the side of it.
-This ad- vanced pawn can block enemy pieces and control important squares.
+This advanced pawn can block enemy pieces and control important squares.
 The backward pawn cannot be considered a bad thing if the square in front of it is well-defended.